Recessed Lighting Guide & Information

-- If you are looking to add can ceiling lights to a room or you want to know how to update recessed lighting we have included directions on our Light Reading Blog.
+If you are looking to add can ceiling lights to a room or you want to know how to update recessed lighting we have included directions in our Learn Center.
 Have no fear!
-Whether you have access to the area above the ceiling or will be installing from below, it really isn't too difficult of a project.
+Whether you have access to the area above the ceiling or will be installing from below, it really isn’t too difficult of a project.
 However, cutting through drywall will make a dusty mess, so our biggest piece of advice is to use a drop cloth.
 Please note that our install steps assume that you already have an existing power source in your ceiling at the locations where you will be installing the can recessed lights.
 If not, then first wire the location with electricity.
 We recommend hiring a licensed electrician.